Social Media Archives - Dot Dash Digital

 When we think about social media, we often hear that the most important thing to focus on is making content appropriate for the audience and the specific platform.
 But what about the device that we and our audience are browsing on?

 Phones, tablets, laptops, computers… even televisions and smart watches.
 All of these are perfectly viable ways that your target audience might be accessing your content – and so understanding how to keep your visuals optimised for those different devices is key to social success.
-Here are our four tips to creating social content which is as great for mobile as it is for a laptop screen.

 1. Focus on how each platform posts images.
 On Instagram, keep your feed content square, and your Stories content vertical, for optimised viewing on a smartphone.